Vallejo Gantner Hut: Ganter Biography

 Vallejo Gantner was born in San Francisco, California to author Neilma Gantner and his brother Carrillo Gantner, a noted philanthropist, actor, director and theatre entrepreneur, he moved with his family to Melbourne, Australia at the age of 12.
 He attended Melbourne Grammar School and was involved in outdoor activities throughout his student life.
 He was killed at the age of 19 when his shotgun accidentally discharged while hunting rabbits.

-His mother asked the Victorian State Government permission to construct the hut as a memorial to her son.
-The hut was built with considerable difficulty due to poor access and adverse weather conditions over a two-year period from 1970–1971 with the help of friends from student days at Melbourne Grammar School and from other schools.
+His mother asked the Victoria State Government permission to construct the hut as a memorial to her son.
+The hut was built with considerable difficulty due to poor access and adverse weather conditions over a two-year period from 1970 to 1971 with the help of friends from student days at Melbourne Grammar School and from other schools.

-Valleijo Gantner hut
+Vallejo Gantner hut

 The hut was designed by architect David McGlashen.
 Its unusual triangular design like a hiking tent readily sheds snow in winter.

 The hut is a popular destination for bushwalkers in summer and for cross country skiers in winter and is known colloquially as "Gantner's", and amongst many students from the local schools including Timbertop simply as "Mac Springs".
 It is now within the boundaries of the Alpine National Park.